hammondm/phone2vec/README.md

 - This repo contains the code for my AMP 2025 presentation.

-- There is also a draft paper that includes additional material not presented at AMP.
+- There is also an older draft paper that includes additional material not presented at AMP.